-Taking out more credit, knowing you’ve little chance of repaying it could lead to a bankruptcy restrictions order.
+Taking out more credit, knowing you’ve little chance of repaying it could lead to a bankruptcy restriction order.

 The following debts will usually fall outside of bankruptcy